stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 * **Assets** contains the asset files which represent elements in your game.

 * **Bin** contains the compiled binaries and data.
-Xenko creates the folder when you build the project, with a subdirectory for each platform.
+Stride creates the folder when you build the project, with a subdirectory for each platform.

 * **MyPackage.Game** contains your source code.